-With a passion for period properties and a love of city living, Andrew Brennan’s latest purchase was a no-brainer in terms of value for money, location and potential.
+With a passion for renovating period properties and a love of city living, Andrew Brennan’s latest purchase, a stylish Victorian townhouse, was a no-brainer in terms of value for money, location and potential.
+Whether you're looking for inspiration to start your own renovation project or want to see what can be achieved, we're sure you'll enjoy taking a look at Andrew's gorgeous renovation.

 - The owner: Andrew Brennan, who runs his own interior design company, Andrew Brennan Design